Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsubsection{Massive twinning}

 where the concept of DT is more fundamentally applied towards a full digital representation, extending the objective of DT to the entire environment, including both the physical and human worlds.
 This use case family contains not only new DT use cases such as immersive smart city and sustainable food production, but also a deeper integration of DT to the manufacturing environment.
+The mMTC scenario defined by 5G has established a solid basis of dense connectivity for this ambition.
+However, to practically realize the paradigm of massive twinning, it still lacks not only a richness of computing power at the network edge, but also reliable solutions to provision huge amount of data that drives the modeling, and global coverage to guarantee the continuous synchronization between DTs and their physical twins.
+These challenges cannot be fully addressed by the present 5G systems, but looking forwarding to 6G enablers.